AlexIoannides/pipeliner/README.md

 -   define transformation and inverse-transformation functions;
 -   fit a model on training data; and then,
--   generate a prediction (or model-scoring) function that automatically applies the entire pipeline of transformation and inverse-transformation to the inputs and outputs of the inner-model and its predicted values (or scores).
+-   generate a prediction (or model-scoring) function that automatically applies the entire pipeline of transformations and inverse-transformations to the inputs and outputs of the inner-model and its predicted values (or scores).

 The idea of pipelines is inspired by the machine learning pipelines implemented in [Apache Spark's MLib library](http://spark.apache.org/docs/latest/ml-pipeline.html "Pipelines in Apache Spark MLib") (which are in-turn inspired by Python's scikit-Learn package).
 This package is still in its infancy and the latest development version can be downloaded from [this GitHub repository](https://github.com/AlexIoannides/pipeliner "Pipeliner on GitHub") using the `devtools` package (bundled with RStudio),